 From here, it depends on the type of Whiskey, whether Single Malt or blend as to how the process is completed.

-As I've been asked many times where you can buy various whiskies, I am going to recommend a superb online Whiskey retailer that ships accross the world.
+As I've been asked many times where you can buy various whiskies, I am going to recommend a superb online Whiskey retailer that ships across the world.
 They stock almost every whiskey available

 Please click on the following link.